-This article will help you find the best high protein vegetarian & vegan foods.
+In this article you’ll see the best high protein vegetarian & vegan foods.

 For the people who might not know –